African Diaspora Art of Paris

 African-American photographers are less common in Paris, but are represented nonetheless.
 Kim Powell can be counted as one of the few.
 Photography has been her passion since she was 8 years old, when she received her first camera as a birthday present.
 She began to seriously study the art when she arrived in Paris almost 17 years ago, taking courses at Parsons School of Design, the Paris Photographic Institute (SPEOS), and the International Center of Photography in New York.

 Powell is a commercial photographer as well as an artist.
-She photographed Paris’ flea markets for the book entitled Bit by the Fleas (2002), and more recently captured images of the Balenciaga gowns worn by Mona Bismarck for an exhibit entitled Perfection Partagée at the Mona Bismarck Foundation in Paris (2006).
-She frequently exhibits at shows sponsored by the Association of American Wives of Europeans (AAWE), of which she is currently the president.
+She photographed Paris’ flea markets for the book entitled Bit by the Fleas, and captured images of the Balenciaga gowns worn by Mona Bismarck for an exhibit entitled Perfection Partagée at the Mona Bismarck Foundation in Paris.
+She frequently exhibits at shows sponsored by the Association of American Wives of Europeans.
 One of her unique artistic photographic series is entitled Beach Trash, inspired by a bright blue plastic bag that she saw while walking on the beach one day.